neuroinformatics-unit/datashuttle/docs/source/pages/community/guiding-principles.md

-Typically, new versions will include new sets of standardisation rules, which users may choose to adopt or not. **datashuttle** will enforce these in a flexible way, with efforts will be made to minimize changes to its API as much as possible.
+Typically, new versions will include new sets of standardisation rules, which users may choose to adopt or not. **datashuttle** will enforce these in a flexible way, with efforts being made to minimize changes to its API as much as possible.